MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

     ![image](../media/9a-9new.png)

 ### Task 5: Swap the staging slots
-In this task, you will swap the staging slot with the production slot
+In this task, you will swap the staging slot with the production slot.

 1. Navigate back to the blade displaying the production slot of the web app.